sakaki-/gentoo-on-rpi-64bit/README.md

 If you would like to run **benchmarks** on your RPi system, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Effective-Benchmarking-on-your-64-Bit-RPi-System).

 For hardware-accelerated YouTube playback, please see [this post](https://www.raspberrypi.org/forums/viewtopic.php?p=1589280#p1589280).
+Also please note that as of v1.5.4 of the image, you can (particularly on a Pi4B with a fast Internet connection) use <kbd>Applications</kbd>&rarr;<kbd>Internet</kbd>&rarr;<kbd>SMTube (YouTube, Hi-Res)</kbd> to play back videos from YouTube in 1080p, where available; this is significantly better than the currently bundled browsers (Firefox and Chromium) can achieve.

 The `@world` set of packages (from `/var/lib/portage/world`) pre-installed on the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/blob/master/reference/world-packages) (note that the version numbers shown in this list are Gentoo ebuilds, but they generally map 1-to-1 onto upstream package versions).
 > The *full* package list for the image (which includes @system and dependencies) may also be viewed, [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/blob/master/reference/world-all-packages).